foster95/name-that-taylor/README.md

 * answers

 These variables were remove following testing which determined that they had no impact to the running of the game.

 ![JShint Validation](https://github.com/foster95/name-that-taylor/blob/main/assets/images/jshint-testing.png)

 ### WAVE Validation
 Finally the game was run through the WAVE validator to check for its accessibility.
 The results of this can be found below:

 ![WAVE Testing](https://github.com/foster95/name-that-taylor/blob/main/assets/images/wave-testing.png)

-Bug Fix
+## Bugs and Errors
+At the time of submission no errors were found in the code.

+Earlier in development I ran into issues with the following:

-Buttons not reenabling after being disabled making quiz defunct.
+#### Buttons not reenabling after being disabled and moving to the next quiz section

-Original code in showAnswer () -
+Original code in showAnswer ()

      // Disable buttons so player cannot choose another answerButtons.forEach(btn => btn.disabled = true);

-Realised that the quiz required a further function to reset the quiz after each button was clicked

-New code in showQuestion () -
-// Enable button on each individual question
-    answerButtons.forEach(btn => btn = false);

-    Quiz continued to not work despite putting in code to reset buttons on every question.
-Used Google debugger to work out that I was missing the button object so code could not reset.

-New code V2 in showQuestion () -
-// Enable button on each individual question
-    answerButtons.forEach(btn => btn.disabled = false);

-    Code now works and resets buttons on every question

-    Ran into further problem when adding code to show buttons highlighted in green or red

-New code for showAnswer () -
-    // Change colour to indicate if correct or incorrect answer if (index === currentQuestions [currentQuestionIndex].correct) {
-        btn.classList.add("correct-answer");
-    }

-    if (btn === selectedButton && !isCorrect) {
-        btn.classList.add("wrong-answer");
-    }

-New code for showQuestion () -
- // Enable button on each individual question
-    answerButtons.forEach(btn => {
-        btn.disabled = false;
-        btn.classList.remove("correct-answer", "wrong-answer");
-    });

-    This broke the entire quiz and deactivated all the buttons.

-    A suggestion was made by the slack community to modify the show question function and add additional code -

-        btn.innerText = quest.answers[index];
-        btn.onclick = () => {
-            showAnswer (btn, index === quest.correct);
-        }

-    They pointed out that the showAnswer function would also need to be modified.

-    This fixed the issue, however it broke the code by refusing to pull through the answer options.
-In order to fix this I did the following:
+I realised that the code required a further instruction to reset at the end of every question and enable the button again

+Revised code in showQuestion ()

+     // Enable button on each individual question answerButtons.forEach(btn => btn = false);

+This however did not fix the issue in its entirety and I used Google Dev Tools JavaScript debugger which isolated the fact that the button object was missing.
+The code was further ammended:

+Second revised code in showQuestion ()

+     // Enable button on each individual question answerButtons.forEach(btn => btn.disabled = false);

+This then fixed the issue.
+I ran into issues generally throughout the project, however these were typically rectified by adding in missing semi-colons and closing brackets that had been left open.

+### CSS issues on Safari and Firefox
+When testing the site on different websites I found that there were issues with Mozilla Firefox and Safari showing up my CSS as intended.
+This was fixed by using the Autofixer platform, as recommended by Code Institute's earlier walkthrough, Boardwalk Games.

+## Deployment

+### Technologies
+#### Languages and technologies used
+* JavaScript
+* HTML
+* CSS
+* Github
+* Gitpages
+* Visual Studio Code
+* Balsamiq
+* Coolors
+* Favicon.io
+* Google Chrome Developer Tools
+* Chat GPT
+* Code Autofixer

+## Credits and acknowledgement
+All questions came from the lyrics from Taylor Alison Swift and I do not claim any copyright to the lyrics used Similarly the general image and aesthetic of the website was inspired by Taylor's Swift's Era's Tour and I do not claim any copyright or credit for this
+All instructions and the results messages were written by myself Spencer Barribal for his continued support and for helping me with the import aspect of JavaScript I would also like to thank my partner Jon for his continued championing and support all throughout the difficult and often long evenings
+Friends and family members who tested the website and pointed out small ammendments and changes in the kindest way they could

+## Final note from the Developer
+This JavaScript project has been a major learning curve from project one, and was at times incredibly difficult.
+In fighting through the confusion and tricky intricacies of JavaScript I feel I have come to a better understanding of JavaScript and look forward to using it again to support and improve future projects.
+However if JavaScript was incredibly difficult, the HTML and CSS aspects of this project felt like a walk in the park, and I am incredibly grateful for the support of my mentor and my friends and family who have picked up the pieces of me from the floor when I was unable to do it myself.

+This project is small in scope and is certainly not perfect, but I am very proud of it, and I look forward to a future where JavaScript doesn't send a chill down my spine.

+As a final disclaimer, this project is for education purposes, and not for public use.
+It was created for Code Institute's Full Stack Diploma course and is not affiliated with Taylor Swift, 13 Products, TAR Rights Manangement or Taylor Nation LLC.